gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ### Text2Own_KG

-convert a text to your own knowledge graph
+Convert your won story to your won knowledge graph, even you are not famous enough to be linked to DBpedia/Wikipedia.

 ```python
 {